Trifolium

 Office leasing: modern spaces with character

 A total of 2,300 square meters—including Fru Hansens Kælder—is available for administration and office leases, catering to both established and emerging businesses.
-The design celebrates the industrial character of the space by reusing existing materials, such as concrete, wood, and steel, while introducing elements that enhance functionality and aesthetics.
+The design celebrates the industrial character of the space by reusing existing materials, such as concrete, wood, and steel, while reinforcing principles of material reuse and introducing elements that enhance functionality and aesthetics.

 The characteristic blue floors, inspired by Trifolium’s original color palette, visually connect the spaces, injecting energy and life into the interiors.